medialab/minet/docs/cli.md

 For more information, see the API endpoint documentation: https://github.com/CrowdTangle/API/wiki/Links.

 Positional Arguments:
-  value_or_column_name          Single URL to process or name of the CSV column
+  url_or_url_column             Single URL to process or name of the CSV column
                                 containing URLs when using -i/--input.

 Optional Arguments: